-Regent Law requires that merit be "the prevailing factor in all salary increases," defining this in terms of the "collegial and consultative process within the primary unit"[10] known as merit review.
+Regent Law requires that merit be "the prevailing factor in all salary increases," defining this in terms of the "collegial and consultative process within the primary unit" known as merit review.
 Unlike faculty compensation systems that include regular cost-of-living salary adjustments (COLAs) alongside merit-based raises, CU Boulder's faculty compensation system provides no COLA to adjust for inflation, allowing real salaries to decline over time but allowing faculty to mitigate this real salary erosion through the performance-based incentives of a merit system.
-During years of low inflation, raise pools allocated to units allow for modest real salary growth; during high-inflation periods like those experienced over the past three years, units are limited to using raise pools to reduce salary reductions.
 In delegating to units the prerogatives to set and apply merit criteria, as well as how to allocate unit raise pools among rostered faculty, it delegates to them limited discretion over the extent of merit based salary differentiation among unit faculty that can result from merit raises as well as some authority to either introduce or mitigate salary inequity.